navikt/presenterte-kandidater-api/src/main/kotlin/no/nav/arbeidsgiver/toi/presentertekandidater/konvertering/README.md

 ### Hente ut kandidatlister

 ```
 select to_char(l.opprettet_tidspunkt, 'yyyy-mm-dd hh:mi:ss') as opprettet_tidspunkt, l.organisasjon_referanse as organisasjon_referanse,
 l.stilling_id as stilling_id, l.tittel as tittel
 from AGKANDLISTE l
 where
 l.db_id in (select distinct db_id from agkandliste ll
   where ll.stilling_id = l.stilling_id and
   ll.stilling_id is not null and ll.organisasjon_referanse is not null and ll.tittel is not null
+  and
   ll.opprettet_tidspunkt in( select max(lll.opprettet_tidspunkt) from agkandliste lll where lll.stilling_id=ll.stilling_id )
   )
 order by l.opprettet_tidspunkt desc;
 ```

 ### Hente ut kandidater

 ```
 select distinct(k.kandidatnr) as kandidatnr, to_char(k.lagt_til_tidspunkt, 'yyyy-mm-dd hh:mi:ss') as lagt_til_tidspunkt,
   l.stilling_id as stilling_id, k.kandidatstatus as kandidatstatus, to_char(k.lagt_til_tidspunkt, 'yyyy-mm-dd hh:mi:ss') as endret_tidspunkt
   from agkandidat k, AGKANDLISTE l
   where